Former state AG back in jail for alleged probation violation

 - Kathleen KaneAmerican politician in Pennsylvania (born 1966)

-NORRISTOWN, Pa.
-(AP) — A former Pennsylvania attorney general who served jail time for leaking grand jury material and lying about it was taken into custody Friday on an alleged probation violation, more than a month after she was charged with drunken driving, officials said.
+A former Pennsylvania attorney general who served jail time for leaking grand jury material and lying about it has been taken into custody on an alleged probation violation.

-Kathleen Kane, 55, was behind bars at Montgomery County Correctional Facility outside Philadelphia to await a hearing.
-No hearing date had been set as of Friday afternoon.

-A message was left for her attorney in the drunken driving case.
+A spokesperson for Montgomery County said Friday that 55-year-old Kathleen Kane is behind bars at the county jail.

+Kane was charged with drunken driving following a crash in Scranton last month.

+A Montgomery County judge then issued a bench warrant for her arrest.

-Once a rising star in Pennsylvania politics, Kane resigned as attorney general after being convicted in 2016 of perjury, obstruction and other counts for leaking secret investigative files to embarrass a rival prosecutor.
+Kane was on probation from her 2016 conviction for perjury, obstruction and other counts for leaking secret investigative files to embarrass a rival prosecutor.

-Kane was sentenced to 10 to 23 months behind bars, serving her time at the Montgomery County jail outside Philadelphia.
-She was released in 2019.
-Her term of probation doesn't end until October 2025.

-On March 12, police in Scranton were called to the scene of a two-car crash and said they found Kane behind the wheel of an Audi.